 Nodan's hips are fully rotated before his upper body and arm are extended into the target.
 The 1-2 Timing uses the first principle, Proper Bone Alignment, to generate speed and power.
-Although most karate styles teach that power is generated through the hips, few emphasize this two-step process.
-After receiving a black belt in Shorin-ryu, I trained for ten years in a number of throwing and striking arts before I learned this principle from my last karate teacher, Quan Li.
+Although most karate styles teach that power is generated through the hips, few schools emphasize the two-step process.